riazuahmed/riaz.github.io/README.txt

-Hey there,
+Hi,

 I’m Riaz,
-a Data Analyst who loves digging into numbers and making sense of the chaos.
-Whether it’s building dashboards that tell a story or transforming messy data into clear insights, that’s where I come alive.
+a Data Analyst who loves digging into the data and making sense of the chaos.
+Whether it’s building dashboards that tell a story or transforming messy data into clear insights, or connecting dots by following data clues.

 Here’s what I’m all about: